kensho-technologies/graphql-compiler/README.md

 ```

 ## Schema Generation
-To generate a GraphQL schema we first map database schemas into an intermediate representation:
+To generate a GraphQL schema, we first map a database schema into an intermediate representation:
 the `SchemaGraph`.

 #### SchemaGraph